Unsupervised pre-training of graph transformers on patient population graphs: Experiments

 where \textit{f}=(apoe4, gender).

 For the cognitive test results $\mathbf{d_i}$, which are discrete but ordinal features, and the continuous imaging features $\mathbf{c_i}$, we calculate the respective normalized L2 distances:

 Given all these similarities, we construct a k-NN graph with k=5, dependent on the mean similarity ($S$), which is computed as the mean of $S_{dem}$, $S_{cog}$ and $S_{img}$.
+This leads to on average 6.1 ± 1.1 separated components in the graph.

 \textbf{Pre-Training Configuration:} As TADPOLE is a less complex dataset and does not include time-series data, we apply only Static Feature Masking as a pre-training task.
 For this, we apply masking to the APOE4 gene feature, the cognitive test results, and the imaging features with a masking ratio of 30\%.
+We set the masking ratio experimentally, as shown in Table \ref{mr_tadpole}.
 Although Static Feature Masking is a simple masking technique, this experiment allows us to evaluate the benefit of our overall framework on static, multi-modal, clinical data, including the modeling as a patient population graph and the combination of masking-based pre-training with a transformer-based architecture.